 - a.
-Engagement of an Environmental Advisor: The Company is actively engaged with a third-party advisor to assist in the further development of its environmental initiatives. - b.
-Greenhouse Gas and Energy Management: The Company conducted a scope 1 and 2 greenhouse gas inventory in 2022, and is working with a third party to analyze the results. - c.
+Engagement of an ESG: The Company is actively engaged with a third-party advisor to assist in the further development of its ESG initiatives. - b.
+Greenhouse Gas and Energy Management: The Company is working to collect and calculate scope 1 and 2 emissions ahead of the reporting requirements under California's emissions disclosure laws, rules and regulation.
+We intend to continue this work and disclose results as required. - c.
 Commitment to Chemical of Concern Review and Disclosure: In December 2021 and January 2022, the Company engaged in a constructive dialogue with a number of investors led by Trinity Health regarding the desirability of public disclosure by the Company as to the "processes to assess and manage risks and/or hazards associated with chemicals in products."
-As a result of that dialogue, the Company agreed, consistent with its continuing and evolving ESG program, to the following commitments: - i.
-By the end of the Company's 2023 fiscal year, the Company will adopt the SASB standard (or an appropriate equivalent) for the purposes of assessing and managing the risks and/or hazards associated with chemicals of high concern in its private label products.
-This will result in shareholder disclosure in the first proxy statement and/or ESG report issued after the close of the 2023 fiscal year. - ii.
-As part of and subsequent to this assessment, the Company will consider the relative benefits and drawbacks, with respect to the Company's private label products, of developing a policy focused on chemicals of high concern, the process of identifying and managing chemicals of high concern, and deployment of appropriate alternatives when available.
+As a result of that dialogue, the Company has adopted the SASB standard for the purposes of assessing and managing the risks and/or hazards associated with chemicals of high concern in its private label products.
+This disclosure was included in our 2024 ESG Update and will be updated annually in line with our ESG Update.